DolicaAkelloEgwel/github-workshop/slides.md

 ---
 # Creating a GitHub Account

-1. Go to github.com and click on "Sign up" in the top-right
+1. Go to github.com and click on "Sign up" in the top-right.
-2. Follow the instructions to create an account
+2. Follow the instructions to create an account.
-3. Verify your email adddress with GitHub
+3. Verify your email adddress with GitHub.
-4. Configure 2FA
+4. Configure 2FA.

 ---
 # Creating a Repo

-1. Open GitHub Desktop
+1. Open GitHub Desktop.
-2. In the top-menu go to File and then click "New repository..."
+2. In the top-menu go to File and then click "New repository...".
-3. Give the repository a name and a description
+3. Give the repository a name and a description.
-4. Set a local path for the repository
+4. Set a local path for the repository.

 <!-- A demo goes here. -->